bbauska/W3Cx-2of5/README.md

 using them.

 These are useful properties, however, they should <b>not</b> be your first choice.
-These CSS properties depend upon *other* properties before they can even be used, and they can have unintended consequences.
+These CSS properties depend upon <i>other</i> properties before they can even be used, and they can have unintended consequences.
 We'll explore them more in next module when covering Layout.